-- Royalty payable under an agreement approved by the Central Government, if - - the agreement is made before 1st April, 1976 - for the transfer outside India of, or the imparting of information outside India - in respect of, any data, documentation, drawing or specification relating to any patent, invention, model, design, secret formula or process or trade mark or similar property and - the royalty payable is a lump sum consideration. - Royalty payable in respect of computer software, if - lump sum payment is made by a resident - for transfer of all or any rights relating to computer software supplied along with a computer or computer-based equipment - by a non-resident manufacturer - under any scheme approved under the Policy on Computer Software Export, Software Development and Training, 1986 of the Government of India.
+- in respect of, any data, documentation, drawing or specification relating to any patent, invention, model, design, secret formula or process or trade mark or similar property and - the royalty payable is a lump sum consideration. - Royalty payable in respect of computer software, if 16 - lump sum payment is made by a resident - for transfer of all or any rights relating to computer software supplied along with a computer or computer-based equipment - by a non-resident manufacturer - under any scheme approved under the Policy on Computer Software Export, Software Development and Training, 1986 of the Government of India.

-The term "computer software" for this purpose means "any computer programme recorded on any disc / tape / perforated media / other information
+The term "computer software" for this purpose mean "any computer programme recorded on any disc / tape / perforated media / other information storage device (and includes any such programme or any customized electronic data)".